crestenstclair/crestendotpizza/src/pages/blog/2019-01-30-2019-goals-and-plans.md

 - The Rust Programming Language
 - The Ray Tracer Challenge

+# ReasonML

+I'm a sucker for a new coat of paint over an existing, mature ecosystem.

+ReasonML is exciting.
+It lets me side-step javascript while still being able to use it's great tooling, especially ReactJS.
+It looks promising for back-end development as well.
+Oni2 and Revery look like the native application toolkit people have been looking for a long time.

+Hard to have a reading list for this one, since it is so new.
+And of ALL of my goals, this is the one I probably will not get to.

+- Web Development with ReasonML
+- Exploring ReasonML with functional programming
+- Oni2 / Revery codebases

 # Blogging / Social Media Marketing

 For the last few years I have shunned social media.